cfi-notebook/content-map/readme.md

 References such as `1-1` or `6-2-5` are "ref-ref" references.
 The digits after the last hyphen are incremented.
 Endashes and emdashes are replaced with hyphens.

+### Sync

+Sometimes a document has no section structure so just page numbers will be used.
+A single shorthand reference of `sync` along with the first and last page is used to denote this situation.
+For example, `sync#1#56` would be used to sync the section map to pages `1` through `56`.

 ## Usage